intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

   `init_orca_context` would automatically prepare the runtime Python environment, detect the current Hadoop configurations from `HADOOP_CONF_DIR` and initiate the distributed execution engine on the underlying YARN cluster.
 View [Orca Context](../Orca/Overview/orca-context.md) for more details.

-  By specifying cluster_mode to be `yarn-client` or `yarn-cluster`, `init_orca_context` will submit the job to yarn with client and cluster mode respectively.
+  By specifying "cluster_mode" to be `yarn-client` or `yarn-cluster`, `init_orca_context` will submit the job to YARN with client and cluster mode respectively.

   The difference between `yarn-client` and `yarn-cluster` is where you run your Spark driver.
-For `yarn-client`, the Spark driver will run on the node where you start Python, while for `yarn-cluster` the Spark driver will run on a random node in the yarn cluster.
+For `yarn-client`, the Spark driver will run on the node where you start Python, while for `yarn-cluster` the Spark driver will run on a random node in the YARN cluster.
 So if you are running with `yarn-cluster`, you should change the application's data loading from local file to a network file system (e.g. HDFS).

 - You can then simply run your BigDL program in a Jupyter notebook.
 Note that _**jupyter cannot run on yarn-cluster**_, as the driver is not running on the local node.